Smart electric drive: Fourth generation

-The fourth generation model, based on the C453, was made available for sale in the US on 9 August 2017, as a 2017 model; European sales started earlier the same year.
-The gasoline model was no longer for sale in Canada and the US starting with the 2017 model year.
+The fourth-generation model, based on the C453, was made available for sale in the US on 9 August 2017, as a 2017 model; European sales started earlier the same year.
+The gasoline model was no longer for sale in Canada and the US after the 2017 model year.
 With the new body and the Renault/Mercedes Edison Platform, it is available with electric drive and a 17.6 kWh battery.
 It has an EPA Certified range of 58 mi.
 The charge rate is 7.2 kW.
 Also available as a cabriolet, it is the only current production electric convertible in the world.

 The model was later renamed as Smart EQ Fortwo in 2018 as Daimler started to use EQ brand for electric car lineup.

 A facelifted model was unveiled in 2019, for the 2020 model year.

 Smart EQ Forfour

 Starting from this generation, the electric Smart is also available as a 5-door hatchback.
 The Smart EQ Forfour is a battery electric variant of the Smart Forfour, powered by a 60 kW motor.
 Just like its ICE counterpart, it shares its platform with the Renault Twingo and is manufactured in Novo Mesto, Slovenia.
 The battery capacity is 17.6 kWh, out of which 16.7 kWh is usable.
 Its electricity consumption is 13.1 kWh/100 km, therefore equating to a range of 127.48 km.